 WHAT I DID…

-+ Jaffa Neighbourhood: A single day is not enough to soak up over 4,000 years worth of history of this ancient port, the oldest part of city.
++ Jaffa Neighbourhood: A single day in your itinerary of Israel is not enough to soak up over 4,000 years worth of history of this ancient port, the oldest part of city.
 Join a free walking tour, traipse along the coast, or dig up one-of-a-kind treasures at the flea market.
 End the day watching the sunset from the beach or on the patio of The Container, a bar with live music by the port that’s been refurbished from an old shipping container.

 + Drum Festival: After a long day of exploring, we heard the distant sound of drums as we were walking along the coast and followed it to Charles Clore Park.
 We had accidentally wandered into a communal drum session where the city’s most talented drummers convene weekly!
 We had a blast shaking our booties (bootys?) to the beat with abandon.